WeLivedIt/WeLivedItServer/README.md

 Use the `.env.example` file as a reference to configure your environment variables.

 ### 2. Install Dependencies
-After adding your environment variables, run the following command to install all the required dependencies: npm install
+After adding your environment variables, run the following command to install all the required dependencies. npm install

 ### 3. Run the Server